hengchu/tiger-haskell/README.md

 anything bad, please let me know!
 I would greatly appreciate it!

 # Current progress
-Compiler should workd for all testcases listed here: https://www.cs.princeton.edu/~appel/modern/testcases/
+Compiler should work for all testcases listed here: https://www.cs.princeton.edu/~appel/modern/testcases/

 I recently cleaned up the project of bad dependencies, and made a dependency